-Set up probes to measure latency, packet loss, and throughput on network connections that span from GCP to on-premises networks—for example, VPNs and direct connections.
+Set up probes to measure latency, packet loss, and throughput on network connections that span from Google Cloud to on-premises networks—for example, VPNs and direct connections.

 Set up black-box probes to measure the availability and latency of third-party services you depend on.
 Additionally, ask the third party for access to their dashboard and alerts.